rolfvandekrol/neb/documentation/mothership-documentation.md

 #Settings
 The heart of the mothership is the markup & css cleaning.
-Lets be honest here, if every class & wrapper div was removed it would end up with basic functionality that didn't work.
+If every class & wrapper div was removed it would end up with a lot of Drupals basic functionality that now simply didn't work.
 You would have to do a lot of work every time you had to identify any element on the site (actually back tracking into the center of drupal & you would never  come back from)
-So to make it a bit easier for me (and hopefully also you) to remove, or add, class's & markup that we might need all this is done in the settings.
+So to make it a bit easier to remove, or add, class's & markup that we might need all this is done in the settings.

 These settings will be global in you drupal theme, but as always you can overwrite these with theme functions or .tpl files.
 Look in the theme suggestion for those (more about that in the theme development settings)